John Hersey High School: History

 John Hersey High School was opened in the fall of 1968 in Arlington Heights, Illinois, in order to support the growing population of High School District 214.
 These towns include Arlington Heights, Buffalo Grove, Mt.
 Prospect, Prospect Heights and Wheeling.
 John Hersey High School's colors are orange, brown, and white, and the mascot is the husky.
 John Hersey High School is known as one of the few schools in the state that specifically caters to students with special needs.
 The hard-of-hearing population at JHHS is one of the largest in the area and well noted.
 Hersey also welcomed the CLS (Career and Life Skills) program, formerly housed at Wheeling High School, to its school in 2006.
 JHHS built a new fine arts and fitness section in June 2009.

 The Hersey Band's excellence was recognized through placement on the John Philip Sousa Foundation's Roll of Honor of Historic High School Concert Bands.
 Hersey Bands were founded by band director Don Caneva.
 During Caneva's ten-year reign at Hersey, his bands brought home over 100 first-place awards.

 A few scenes from the 2010 remake A Nightmare on Elm Street were filmed at Hersey in the first week of May 2009.

+The Canadian band Rush played a concert at Hersey on their 'Caress Of Steel' tour on November 11, 1975.

 Academics

 According to U.S. News & World Report, JHHS is ranked as the 1st high school in District 214, the 13th high school in Illinois, and as the 286th high school in the United States in 2019.

 Hersey offers 23 AP courses, and 69% of its students will have taken at least one AP Exam by the time of graduation.
+Hersey is one of the few schools to offer AP Seminar to freshmen.
 JHHS also offers 82 Career and Technical Education Courses approved by Illinois' CTE Program, including courses in accounting, business, computer programming, construction, engineering, marketing, nutrition, nursing, parenting, and record keeping.
 Hersey's Fine Arts Department offers courses in art history, band, ceramics, choir, dance, guitar, music theory, orchestra, painting, photography, and theater.
-French and Spanish are the foreign languages offered to students.
+French, Spanish, and German are the foreign languages offered to students.

 Hersey's student-to-teacher ratio is 17:1, and the average class size is 19 students.
 The school's graduation rate in 2019 was at 94%.

 The class of 2019's average SAT score was 1156.8, placing it higher than District 214's average score of 1076 and Illinois' average score of 994.5.
 In terms of subject proficiency, 72% of JHHS students are proficient in math, and 78% are proficient in reading.
 These are the highest proficiency scores in District 214.
 Hersey has made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test that comprises a part of the No Child Left Behind Act.